AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-marketo/part1.md

 [Download and unzip the assets related to this article.](assets/aemformsandmarketo.zip) The zip file contains the following:

 1. BlankTemplatePackage.zip - This is the Adaptive Form template.
 Import this using the package manager.
-1. marketo.json - This is the swagger file that will be used to configure the data source.
+1. marketo.json - This is the swagger file that is used to configure the data source.
 1. MarketoAndForms.MarketoAndForms.core-1.0-SNAPSHOT.jar - This is the bundle that does the custom authentication.
 Feel free to use this if you are unable to complete the tutorial or your bundle is not working as expected.